bjorn6699/bjorn6699/README.md

 #### Here are some of my engineering school projects along with personnal ventures into programming that I particularly like !

-#### I am curious about everything that combines programmation, science and DIY..
+#### I am curious about everything that combines programmation, science and DIY...

 <p align="center">